tw4452852/zbpf/README.md

 ## Prerequisite

 - Make sure the linux kernel is built with `CONFIG_DEBUG_INFO_BTF=y`.
-- The only runtime library is `libc` (this is not even necessary if you build with musl-libc).

 ## Build

 - Download the [lastest Zig](https://ziglang.org/download/).
 - Clone this repostory.
-- Build with `zig build -Dbpf=/path/to/your/bpf/prog.zig -Dmain=/path/to/your/main.zig`.
+- Build with `zig build zbpf -Dbpf=/path/to/your/bpf/prog.zig -Dmain=/path/to/your/main.zig`.

 For cross-compiling, you could specify the target with `-Dtarget=<target>`, the list of all supported targets could be retrieved by `zig targets`.